 What do I need to study?

-To become a Secondary Humanities and Social Sciences Teacher you will need to study one the following options:
+To become a humanities and social sciences teacher, you willneed to study one of the following options:

 Study the following packaged pathway combination:

-- Bachelor of Arts (Aboriginal Cultures and Australian Society)/Master of Teaching (Secondary)
+- Bachelor of Arts (History and Global Politics) with the Master of Teaching (Secondary)

-- Bachelor of Arts (History and Cultural Studies) with the Master of Teaching (Secondary)
+- Bachelor of Arts (Aboriginal Cultures and Australian Society) with the Master of Teaching (Secondary)

 The advantage of entering under the guaranteed entry pathway is that once you successfully complete your undergraduate degree, you will automatically gain entry into the Master of Teaching (Secondary)*.